 It's clear that with the amount of personally identifiable and proprietary information available and inherent as part of the healthcare industry it will remain an attractive target to attackers and a potential weak point for untrained employees.
 As healthcare continues to avail itself of the technology and advantages of the Internet of Things, it's crucial that its practitioners and executives become more cognizant of how to protect their organizations and the individuals who use their services.
-Better, ongoing security training for employees as well as a thorough understanding of the specific and evolving cyber threats affecting their organizations and how to defend against them is the only way to counter breaches and the high cost of remediation.
+Better, ongoing security training for employees as well as a thorough understanding of the specific and evolving cyber threats affecting their organizations and the high cost of remediation.